w3c/wai-components/index.md

 # - name: "@@"   # Replace @@ with contributor name, or delete this line if none
 # - name: "@@"   # Replace @@ with name, or delete this line if not multiple contributors

-rel: /fundamentals/components/   # Do not change this
+ref: /fundamentals/components/   # Do not change this
 layout: default
 github:
   repository: w3c/wai-components